A-R0D/A-R0D/index.md

 Welcome to my GitHub Page!
 I am passionate about Cybersecurity and Information Technology.
 Explore my projects, certifications, and resources below.

 ## About Me
-I’m currently pursuing my Bachelor's in Cybersecurity and Information Assurance at Western Governors University.
-I enjoy learning and sharing knowledge about all things security-related.
+I am currently pursuing my Bachelor's in Cybersecurity and Information Assurance at Western Governors University.
+In addition to my studies, I work as a Peer Coach, helping students prepare for and pass the CompTIA A+ exam.
+I'm passionate about growing and learning in the cybersecurity field and excited to continue building on my foundational skill set as I advance in this industry
 <img src="./assets/AdrianCPIC.png" alt="Profile Picture" width="200"/>

 ---